 5. Easy to scale as your team grows

-Quo is designed to scale alongside your team, which means you won’t need to upgrade until you’re ready.
+Quo is designed to scale with your team, so you won’t need to upgrade until you’re ready.
 As your team grows, you can easily add new numbers and customize them to ensure callers get routed to the right place.
-Additional numbers cost just $5 per month, whether you get a US phone number, a Canadian number, or a North American toll-free number.
+Additional numbers cost $5 per month, whether you get a US phone number, a Canadian number, or a North American toll-free number.

 Need to add new members to your Quo account?
 Each user gets a free North American local or toll-free number.
 Plus, since our setup is intuitive, it only takes 15 minutes to get started.